WMFO/Rivendell-Spinitron-Update/README.md

 Before use, add your Spinitron credentials to credentials-dummy.h and rename it credentials.h.
 Compile with the included Makefile to produce rlm_spinitron.rlm.
-Install at RDAdmin->ManageHosts->select the host->Edit->RDAirplay
+Optionally, install the file to another directory with the Makefile.
-  ->EditNow&NextData and specify the path to the file.
+Runtime configurtaion is done at RDAdmin->ManageHosts->select the host->Edit-> RDAirplay->EditNow&NextData and specify the path to the file.
 Restart RDAirplay.

 Please note: when the on-air signal is on, the module posts to the current playlist of the active Spinitron user; when it is off, it posts to the account